 - (#8) How can you avoid green or bluish discoloration when you cook garlic?
 If you’ve ever had your garlic turn green or blue when you cooked it, the chances are that you mixed the garlic with onion and cooked them together.
 Harold McGee, one of my favorite food science gurus, notes that you can avoid those colors if you cook the onion first and only add the garlic later, cooking it quickly with high heat.
 Seriouseats has 3 tips for preventing the green or bluish color: 1) working quickly to cook cold garlic on high heat; 2) cooking garlic separately from onions; and 3) cooking garlic in a recipe before adding any acid such as vinegar or lemon juice.
 Not everyone thinks the blue-green coloring is bad; according to McGee, the Chinese purposely turn pickled garlic cloves green, which they consider both attractive and auspicious.

 - (#9) Is garlic healthy?
 The answer is yes, maybe and no, all at the same time.
-Frustrating I know, but like much else in life, it all depends – who you listen to and what an individual’s circumstances are.
+Like much else, it depends who you listen to and an individual’s circumstances.
 (My facts here come from the U of Maryland Medical Center.)
 Garlic is a time-honored natural medicine.
-The evidence is mixed when it comes to the claim that garlic helps prevent heart disease and hardening of the arteries.
-There is also evidence, again not airtight, that garlic may help fight the common cold and may help the body’s immune system when the body is fighting a disease such as cancer.
+The evidence is mixed on whether it helps prevent heart disease and hardening of the arteries.
+There is also evidence, again not airtight, that garlic may help fight the common cold.
+It may even help the body’s immune system when the body is fighting a disease such as cancer.
 Some other studies have shown that a garlic gel may help ringworm, jock itch and athlete’s foot.
 However, garlic acts as a blood thinner which can be dangerous for some people, at least if garlic is ingested in large quantities.
 Also, in large amounts, garlic may adversely interact with blood-thinning medications, medications for HIV-AIDS and birth control pills.

 - (#10) When garlic can be dangerous?
 Storing raw or roasted garlic in oil at room temperature as a home-prepared flavored oil is dangerous.
 That combination of oil and garlic at room temperature provides a perfect environment for the growth of botulism, a potentially fatal poison.
 Commercial garlic-flavored oils are required to contain adequate citric or phosphoric acid to prevent the growth of botulism, but a homemade version is not safe.